mrazadar/interview-test/README.md

 ### How does it work?

   For server please follow the steps below.
-  For client Just run the HTML file directly in your browser or you can use any webserver.
+  For client Just run the index.HTML file in the root directory directly in your browser or you can use any webserver.

 ### A brief description/representation of the architecture